hpcgroup/pipit/docs/user_guide.rst

 .. image:: images/comm_matrix.png
    :width: 200

-In this matrix, the first dimension is the *sending* process, and the second dimension is the *receiving* process.
-Therefore, we can get the number of bytes that process *a* sends to process *b* like so:
+In this matrix, the first dimension corresponds to the sending process, and the second dimension represents the receiving process.
+We can determine the number of bytes process *a* sends to process *b* with the following syntax:

 .. code-block:: python

   cm = trace.comm_matrix()
   cm[a][b]

-Additionally, it may be helpful to find the *total* number of bytes sent by each process to identify communication imbalance.
+Additionally, it may be helpful to find the total number of bytes sent and received by each process to identify communication imbalances.

 .. code-block:: python